gigibean/centos7-nginx-django/README.md

 # Remove MariaDB-devel which is installed when we install MariaDB-server
 $ yum list installed | grep mariadb
 $ sudo yum erase MariaDB-devel.x84_64
+# If you didn't install 'MariaDB-devel' you don't have to earse this.

 # Add MySQL repository in yum
 # Go to https://dev.mysql.com/downloads/repo/yum/ and select the RPM file for your CentOS